ChristopheGarcia1/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-The challenges with this dataset were little issues like formatting
+The challenges I experienced in this dataset were little issues like incorrect formatting with the dates and currency in some of the columns.
+Most of my issues with this data set during my analysis were from my end due to inexperience and some issues with compiling the data when filters were not cleared out.
+This lead to pivot tables and data charts not having the correct values when I tried compiling the data.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+* * It is recommended to launch the kickstarter around this time period.

 - What can you conclude about the Outcomes based on Goals?